 This pose will stretch out your back and chest and it’s great for getting rid of back pain!

 Begin on your knees.
 Your legs and knees should be at about hip-width.
 Bend backward a bit to reach your right ankle with your right hand.
 Then, push forward and arch your back and grab your left ankle with your left hand.
 The more you arch your back, the better your chest is stretched.

 So these were some of my favorite yoga for flexibility poses.
 Hold each of these for about 30 seconds before repeating or moving to another pose!

 But while doing these types of poses, remember not to go overboard!
 Don’t go too far and risk getting an injury!
-Stretching exercises are most effective when you wait until your muscles hurt a bit and hold the pose until the pain goes away.
+Yoga stretching exercises are most effective when you wait until your muscles hurt a bit and hold the pose until the pain goes away.